 Following speculation during the summer of 2014, Sexton signed a contract to bring him back to Leinster for the 2015/16 season until at least November 2019.
 For Ireland, the 2015 season was another successful one for the Dublin native, as he lead Ireland to victory in the 2015 Six Nations championship.

-One of, if not the best, fly-halves in the world, Sexton was selected in the Irish squad for the 2015 World Cup squad.
+Sexton was selected in the Irish squad for the 2015 World Cup squad.
 He became only the third Irishman to tally 500 test points in the RWC2015 opening pool game v Canada.

-Missed starting only 1 game in the last 3 Championships, taking the title in 2014 & 2015.
+He missed starting only 1 game in the last 3 Championships, taking the title in 2014 & 2015.
 Ireland's top points scorer all 3 years.

 The Leinster out-half damaged his right hamstring in the defeat to New Zealand at the Aviva Stadium after struggling with his left hamstring in the lead-in to November.
 However he returned for Ireland in the 2017 6 Nations, as they finished runners up to England.